William Beresford, 1st Viscount Beresford: On campaign

 The most notable action in which Beresford held independent command occurred in 1811 when a combined Anglo-Portuguese and Spanish army under his command, intercepted a French army commanded by Marshal Soult, who had been ordered by Marshal Auguste de Marmont to move to protect the important Spanish fortress-city of Badajoz.
 As the French forces retreated from the Lines of Torres Vedras, Beresford marched towards Badajoz, which he laid siege to.
 Having, however, received notice that Soult was approaching, he lifted the siege and posted his army at Albuera in a defensive position.
-There he defeated the French forces on 16 May 1811.
+There he fought the French forces on 16 May 1811.
 After the bloody Battle of Albuera the French were forced to retreat, though the siege of Badajoz had to be subsequently abandoned.
 Meanwhile, on 13 May 1811, he was created Count of Trancoso in Portugal by decree of Prince Regent John.

-At the beginning of July 1811, Beresford was again in Lisbon, but he was subjected to fits of "nervous breakdowns", as described by Brigadier D'Urban, quarter master general of the Portuguese Army.
+At the beginning of July 1811, Beresford was again in Lisbon, but he was subjected to fits of "nervous breakdowns", as described by Brigadier Benjamin D'Urban, Quartermaster-general of the Portuguese Army.
 He recuperated in February 1812 and then joined Wellington in his investment of Ciudad Rodrigo.
 Once the fortified town had fallen, he went with the army to Alentejo, and participated in the Anglo-Portuguese Siege of Badajoz.
 After Badajoz had been stormed, along with Wellington he once again took up position on the Águeda, and from there launched the Salamanca campaign.
 On 22 July 1812, the important Battle of Salamanca was fought, giving the Anglo-Portuguese forces a decisive victory over the French under Marshal Marmont.
 In the battle Beresford was badly wounded under his left breast while ordering the advance of one of the Portuguese brigades.

 He retired to Lisbon, had bouts of fever and was half incapacitated for several months until May of the next year (1813).
 Meanwhile, he was also created Marquis of Campo Maior in Portugal by Prince Regent John on 17 December 1812.
 In March he was confirmed as second in command of the Allied Army and re-joined the campaigning army before assisting in the liberation of Spain by the British and Portuguese armies.

 In the invasion of France, he assisted Wellington at the command of a corps and was hailed as the liberator of Bordeaux.
 He fought in France at Toulouse, the last clash of the Peninsular War.
-During that conflict he had been present at the battles of A Coruña, Busaco, Albuera, Badajoz, Salamanca, Vittoria, the Pyrenees, Nivelle, Nive, Orthez and Toulouse.
+During that conflict he had been present at the battles of A Coruña, Busaco, Albuera, Badajoz, Salamanca, Vitoria, the Pyrenees, Nivelle, Nive, Orthez and Toulouse.
 His Peninsular Gold Medal had seven clasps - only the Duke of Wellington, with nine clasps, had more to his medal.